black-sheepp/black-sheepp/README.md

 - [HiveMind](https://github.com/black-sheepp/HIveMind-2.0): Built a secure Social Media platform using Node.js, EJS, MongoDB, Redis, and web-sockets for real-time communication.
 Implemented Google SignIn and PassportJs for secure login sessions and data protection.

+- [URL Shortener](https://github.com/black-sheepp/url_shortner): This project implements a URL shortening service using Node.js, Express, and MongoDB as the tech stack.
+JWT (JSON Web Token) authentication is implemented for user authentication and authorization.

 - [ToDo Web App](https://github.com/black-sheepp/todo-app-reactjs): Developed a user-friendly Todo list application using ReactJS, showcasing strong proficiency in building modular UI components.
 Implemented local storage functionality to ensure that the app retains its state even after a browser refresh, providing a seamless offline experience for users.

 - [Dishpedia - The MealDB App](https://github.com/black-sheepp/Dishpedia--The-MealDB-App): Developed a user-friendly application MealDB App using HTML CSS and JS.